 - The second option is to commence a lawsuit against the insurance company for wrongful denial of disability benefits.
 To achieve the best outcome, it is preferable to retain legal representation.
-This will take the stress off of you and allow you to focus on your recovery.
+This will take the stress off you and allow you to focus on your recovery.

 What if you are terminated while on Long Term Disability?

-Can an Employer terminate an Employment Agreement for Frustration of Contract?
+Can an employer terminate an Employment Agreement for Frustration of Contract?

 In some cases, an employer may be able to terminate the employment agreement for frustration of contract.
-Frustration of contract in this context of disability leave can occur if it becomes unlikely that the employee will be able to return to work within a reasonable amount of time.
+Frustration of contract in the context of disability leave can occur if it becomes unlikely that the employee will be able to return to work within a reasonable amount of time.
 If frustration of contract has occurred, an employer is only required to pay the employee their minimum entitlements under the Employment Standards Act.

 In this video “Basics of Long Term Disability Insurance” [6:04 min], Employment Lawyer Andrew Monkhouse covers what long term disability insurance is, how it helps employees, and what it means for employees with disability insurance.